 Campus Safety Awareness

-Public Safety Personnel are on Duty 24 Hours Each Day at the Haverhill Campus and During Operating Hours at the Lawrence Campus
+Public Safety Personnel are on Duty 24 Hours a Day at both Haverhill (C112) and Lawrence (414 Common St) Campuses.

-Crime prevention is a high priority for Campus Security and the college.
+Crime prevention is a high priority for Public Safety and the college.

 The college maintains its buildings with a concern for safety and security.
-Campus Security, through patrols of its buildings, informs the college administration about potential safety and security hazards.
-Contact Campus Security with concerns of this nature.
+Public Safety works in conjunction with other college departments to handle any safety or security hazards that arise.
+Contact Public Safety with any concerns of this nature.

 Crime Prevention Tips